This post shares how to frame a mirror with clips. If you want to add a wood frame to a bathroom mirror, it’s simple—just follow these simple steps.

 Step 1: First I cut my four pieces to size.
 I decided not to do miter joints for this because to me they stand out more.
 Instead, I cut my pieces like this with the intent to sand the assembled frame really well and conceal the joints.

-Step 4: Once I’d assembled the frame, I took the top two clips off and using a glue specifically designed for mirrors to glue the mirror to the wall.
-I put the clips back on to keep everything stable while it dried but later removed them.
+Step 4: Once I’d assembled the frame, I took the top two clips off and used a glue specifically designed for mirrors to glue the mirror to the wall.
+The part about being specifically designed for mirrors is important.
+If you use a regular glue, you risk it discoloring the back of the mirror and potentially bleeding through.

 Oh, and the shower curtain arrived.
 More pictures of that next week when everything is finished up. 🙂